Prussian Union of Churches: Church under streamlined leadership

-›Non-Aryans are requested to leave the church!‹

-Then Christ descends from the Crucifix of the altar and leaves the church."

 Emergency Covenant of Pastors

 On 11 September 1933 Gerhard Jacobi gathered c.
 60 opposing pastors, who clearly saw the breach of Christian and Protestant principles.
 Weschke and Günter Jacob proposed to found the Emergency Covenant of Pastors (Pfarrernotbund), and so they did, electing Pastor Niemöller their president.
 On the basis of the theses of Günter Jacob its members concluded that a schism was a matter of fact, a new Protestant church was to be established, since the official organisation was anti-Christian, heretical and therefore illegitimate.
 Each pastor joining the Covenant – until the end of September 1933 2,036 out of a total of 18,842 Protestant pastors in Germany acceded – had to sign that he rejected the Aryan paragraph.

 In 1934 the Covenant counted 7,036 members, after 1935 the number sank to 4,952, among them 374 retired pastors, 529 auxiliary preachers and 116 candidates.
 First the pastors of Berlin, affiliated with the Covenant, met biweekly in Gerhard Jacobi's private apartment.
 From 1935 on they convened in the premises of the Young Men's Christian Association (YMCA, Christlicher Verein Junger Männer) in Wilhelmstraße No. 24 in Berlin-Kreuzberg, opposite to the headquarters of Heinrich Himmler's Sicherheitsdienst (in 1939 integrated into the Reichssicherheitshauptamt, RSHA) in Wilhelmstraße # 102.
 In 1941 the Gestapo closed the YMCA house.